PHPMailer/PHPMailer/README.md

 We're particularly interested in fixing edge-cases, expanding test coverage and updating translations.

-With the move to the PHPMailer GitHub organisation, you'll need to update any remote URLs referencing the old GitHub location with a command like this from within your clone:
+With the move to the PHPMailer GitHub organization, you'll need to update any remote URLs referencing the old GitHub location with a command like this from within your clone:

 `git remote set-url upstream https://github.com/PHPMailer/PHPMailer.git`